Abner-Stone/cs50-final-project/README.md

   #CODE GOES HERE
 `

 I also have a counter.js file that saves the seconds "stared," at the cube in the home page, using an ajax request to send it to my app.py, which then updates it in the database.
+It also uses jQuery to send the ajax request.

+My database is stored in the root folder of my project which goes under the name `users.db`.
+Also another side note is I mostly expanded my WebGL code and seperated many of the files apart, such as put the different shaders like the vertex shader and fragment shaders in seperate files.

+For the tailwind css I followed the starter guide in the tailwind css documentation.
+After following that, I have an input.css file that contains the pre requisites and then I have a dist folder that contains my outputted css from tailwind.
+Using tailwind in my html was very streamlined after installing a vs-code extension to make it easier to implement.

+When I was doing the flask app problem sets in the course, I noticed the automatic refresh after changes were made.
+When I started developing this project, I had trouble trying to set that up.
+Turning to the discord community, I made a run.py file that automatically refreshes which made testing much more faster.

+For my signup implementation, I was going to try and use google's sign-up api, but I found it way too annoying to work with.
+Some of the problems I ran into was the fact that I couldn't figure out how to send the google data from my javascript to my app.py file.
+Which is why I eventually decided to swap to manually implementing it.

+I will say, before I ever began trying to implement OpenGL or WebGL, I wanted to make a web based app that tracked events using ticketmaster's api, but I eventually found it not in my interest, which hindered my ability to work on the project.
+Which is why I finally landed on this final project idea.

+The hardest part about this project I would say is finding time to work on it.
+I mostly worked on it while I was in school, which proved difficult as you can only get so much stuff done in a small amount of time.
+But eventually I finished my final project!